tobiasfabian/Coding-Design-Guidlines/css/README.md

-# Writing (S)CSS
+# Writing CSS

-SCSS files in the `/develop/scss` directory (*scss root*) contain only imports, but no custom rules.
+CSS files in the `/develop/css` directory (*css-root*) contain only imports, but no custom rules.
 These files are compiled to (`/public/assets/css`).

-In the *scss-root* there is an `index.scss` file.
+In the *css-root* there is an `index.css` file.
 This file contains all fonts, libraries, configs, helpers and components that are relevant for most of the whole website.

-For special pages a separate SCSS file can be created.
+For special pages a separate CSS file can be created.
 For example, this file can contain large libraries and/or components that are only relevant for certain pages/templates.
-Not everything needs to be placed in the index.scss.
+Not everything needs to be placed in the index.css.
 Thus, the index.css can be kept small.
 The load time of the web pages are optimized thereby.

 <details>
-<summary>What should be swapped out to a separate scss file?</summary>
+<summary>What should be swapped out to a separate css file?</summary>

-In general, large CSS libraries (for example mapbox-gl.css) that are only needed on certain pages should not be imported into index.scss.
+In general, large CSS libraries (for example mapbox-gl.css) that are only needed on certain pages should not be imported into index.css.

 </details>